micro-api/micro-api/README.md

 ## Introduction

 Micro API is only concerned with the structure of the payload, and does not restrict how the server should implement the application protocol (typically HTTP).
 Example payloads and HTTP requests should be considered non-normative.
+It should adhere to [Roy Fielding's definition of REST](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) as closely as possible.

-The base specification's [H-Factor](http://amundsen.com/hypermedia/hfactor/) supports LE, LO, LN, LI, but could support all of the H-Factors by extending the base specification.
-Concepts such as querying, schemas, and linked data are opaque to this specification.
-It should follow [Roy Fielding's definition of REST](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) as closely as possible.
-The contracts of this media type are designed to *never change*, it is considered final and only open for clarification.
+The base specification's [H-Factor](http://amundsen.com/hypermedia/hfactor/) supports LE, LO, LN, LI, CL (similar to [Atom](https://en.wikipedia.org/wiki/Atom_%28standard%29)), but could support all of the H-Factors by extending the base specification.
+Implementation features such as pagination, filtering, sorting, etc. are opaque to this specification.

 ## Reading this Document

-Micro API extends the generic JSON media type, defined in [RFC 4627](https://www.ietf.org/rfc/rfc4627).
+Micro API extends the generic JSON media type, defined in [RFC 4627](https://www.ietf.org/rfc/rfc4627), and more specifically the [JSON-LD](http://json-ld.org) media type.

 The key words **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **NOT RECOMMENDED**, **MAY**, and **OPTIONAL** in this specification have the meaning defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119).